dylan-isaac/DylanIsaac/src/content/writing/Building-Ladders-Extending-Human-Agency-with-AI.md

 Marshall McLuhan: "We shape our tools, and thereafter our tools shape us."

 Never more true than now.
 The AI systems we build today will shape how billions interact with information, services, each other.
-We continue this current trajectory where we build systems that demand human adaptation, that gatekeep knowledge, that maintain existing power structures, that continue the onslaught of slop and enshittification.
+We continue on this trajectory where we build systems that demand human adaptation, that gatekeep knowledge, that maintain existing power structures, that continue the onslaught of slop and enshittification.

 Or we can build ladders.